Cordae: 2014–2019: Early beginnings, record deal, and The Lost Boy

 In May 2018, Cordae released his first single, which he called his "introduction to the world": a remix of the 1999 song "My Name Is" by Eminem.
 He released the song along with a music video via WorldStarHipHop on YouTube.
 He then released "Old Niggas" as a response to "1985" by J. Cole, followed by the tracks "Fighting Temptations" and "Kung Fu".

-Cordae made his debut live performance at the annual Rolling Loud music festival in May 2018, where he performed with YBN Nahmir and YBN Almighty Jay.
-He performed with the duo again for the 2018 XXL Freshman Show in New York City, after Nahmir was announced as an inductee of the yearly freshman class.
-Dunston was then announced to be joining Juice Wrld on his North American WRLD Domination tour from May to September 2018, along with Lil Mosey and Blake, ended up reaching 28 cities.
+In May 2018, Cordae made his debut live performance at the annual Rolling Loud music festival, where he performed with YBN Nahmir and YBN Almighty Jay.
+He performed with the duo again at the 2018 XXL Freshman Show in New York City, after Nahmir was announced as an inductee of the yearly freshman class.
+Brooks was then announced to be joining Juice Wrld on his North American WRLD Domination tour from May to September 2018, along with Lil Mosey and Blake, ended up reaching 28 cities.

 Soon after, it was announced that the YBN collective would make a month-long tour in Europe.
-Dunston said he would release singles until his debut project was complete.
+Brooks said he would release singles until his debut project was complete.
 On August 2, 2018, Nahmir and Cordae released a video for their single "Pain Away".
 On August 12, YBN Nahmir announced that an official YBN Mixtape featuring the trio would be released September 7, 2018.
 Cordae released the music video for his single, "Scotty Pippen", on August 23, 2018.

 On January 28, 2019, Cordae released a music video for a new song, "Locationships", on his YouTube channel.
 In March, he released "Have Mercy", the lead single from his debut studio album, The Lost Boy.
 He was named as one of the members of XXL's "2019 Freshman Class" on June 20.
 Cordae released "Bad Idea" and "RNP" as the second and third singles from the album, and finally the album itself on July 26, 2019.
 The album landed YBN Cordae two nominations at the 62nd Grammy Awards: Best Rap Album and Best Rap Song for the single "Bad Idea".
 In November, YBN Cordae announced that he would be headlining "The Lost Boy in America Tour", which began in January 2020.